 Does this change affect current high school students?

 It starts with the graduating class of 2021.

 How are these graduation requirements different than what is currently in place?

-In addition to completing the course requirements outlined at their high school, graduates must also complete the ICAP planning process as well as demonstrate competency in mathematics and English.
+Currently, students only must successfully complete the course requirements outlined at their high school.
+Beginning with the graduating class of 2021, students must also complete the ICAP planning process as well as demonstrate competency in mathematics and English.